Codeine – Its Common and the not so Common Side Effects

-Seek emergency medical help or call 911 if you notice any of the symptoms mentioned above.
+Seek emergency medical help or call 911 if any of the symptoms mentioned above have been noticed.

 Presently, it is not clear if using it during pregnancy or breastfeeding is totally safe.
-Therefore, you should not forget to inform your doctor about any of these conditions before taking it.
+Therefore, one should not forget to inform a doctor about any of these conditions before taking it.

-Allergic Reactions Due To Codeine: Why You Should Seek An Emergency Medical Help?
+Allergic Reactions Due To Codeine: Why One Should Seek An Emergency Medical Help?

-Allergic reactions can occur with any medication you take.
-It occurs when your immune system shows an abnormally aggressive response to Codeine.
-On the other hand, your body might be reacting to another ingredient used to make the preparation.
+Allergic reactions can occur with any medication.
+It occurs when the immune system shows an abnormally aggressive response to Codeine.
+On the other hand, a body might be reacting to another ingredient used to make the preparation.